EliasPa/thesis-ssl-ich-segmentation/README.md

 Some code has been incorporated from third party repositories.
 These are indicated at the top of the file, or function as comments, or as License files.

+Please note that it is not allowed to use this code for commercial purposes.